shtrausslearning/Machine-Learning/npl/npl_machinelearning/readme.md

 -  **Solution**: convert each word into an embedding vector.
 -  An <code>embedding vector</code> is a higher-dimensional vector representation of a vocabulary word
 -  Vectors have distance & <code>embedding vectors</code> -> word representation that captures relationships between words

+- When creating <code>embedding vectors</code> for the vocabulary, something to consider is how large the vectors are (i.e. dimensions):
+  - Larger vectors are able to capture more relational tendencies between words & therefore better if you have a large vocabulary size
+  - But they also use up more resources & are likely to overfit on smaller vocabularies